-LWVIL has worked through the Northeastern Illinois Planning Commission to encourage affordable housing opportunities in conjunction with job opportunities.
 Working with the Chicago Coalition for the Homeless, Housing Action Illinois, LWVIL supported legislation creating a flexible pool of funding for local communities use to prevent family homelessness.
+The League supported the 2021 Build Illinois Homes Tax Credit Act, which would provide income and property tax incentives to build and preserve affordable housing in Illinois.
+The League supports programs to prevent homeowners from losing their homes through mortgage foreclosure or due to circumstances of the COVID 19 pandemic

-The League supports programs to prevent homeowners from losing their homes through mortgage foreclosure.
-In conjunction with the Chicago Coalition for the Homeless, Housing Action Illinois and the Housing Illinois Roundtable, LWVIL supported the Affordable Housing Planning and Appeal Act of 2004 as well as an amendment to the Act in 2005.
-League supported the Rental Subsidy Support Program legislation that passed in 2005.
-League also supported increased appropriations for homelessness prevention as part of the "It Takes a Home to Raise a Child" campaign of the Chicago Coalition for the Homeless that the League endorsed in 1999.
-In addition to the "It Takes a Home to Raise a Child" project, at that time the League also backed legislation to prevent foreclosures.
-League has worked with Housing Action Illinois in establishing affordable housing action coalitions around the State.
-Presently there are two such Coalitions, DuPage Housing Action Coalition and Kane County Housing Action Coalition.
+In conjunction with the Chicago Coalition for the Homeless, Housing Action Illinois and the Housing Illinois Roundtable, LWVIL supported the Affordable Housing Planning and Appeal Act of 2004 as well as an amendment to the Act in 2005 and the proposed amendment in 2021.

+The League has worked with Housing Action Illinois in establishing affordable housing action coalitions around the State.
+Presently there are two such coalitions: DuPage Housing Action Coalition and Kane County Housing Action Coalition.

-Illinois Leagues have worked for an increased supply of low and moderate income housing through litigation, lobbying, participating on various advisory commissions to monitor Community Development Block Grants, monitoring housing authorities and by working with zoning boards.
+Illinois Leagues have worked for an increased supply of low and moderate income housing through lobbying, participating on various advisory commissions to monitor Community Development Block Grants, monitoring housing authorities and by working with zoning boards.
 Leagues have worked in coalitions to increase housing for the homeless.
+(See LWVIL Land Use position.)